 Radiography and Advanced Imaging

 Thoracic and abdominal radiographs are useful screening tools for the early localization of fever.
 Skeletal radiographs and contrast radiographs may subsequently be considered, depending on initial findings.
 For example, myelography may be used to investigate back pain.
-The use of advanced techniques such as CT and MRI is determined by the results of initial diagnostic testing or by consideration of the body system of interest, eg, MRI is particularly useful for evaluating the CNS.
+The use of techniques such as CT or MRI is determined by the results of initial diagnostic testing or by consideration of the body system of interest, eg, MRI is particularly useful to evaluate the CNS.
+Advanced imaging with nuclear scintigraphy or positron emission tomography is used in human patients with FUO but is not yet widely reported in veterinary medicine.

 Ultrasonography and Echocardiography